 No matter what corner of the world we are in, our lives revolve around & depend heavily on the internet.

-- Sharing life in pictures and videos - with friends, family and loved ones!
+- 1. Sharing life in pictures and videos - with friends, family, and loved ones!

-- Convenience!
+- 2. Convenience!
 Delivered right to your doorstep.
-From baby products to groceries.
+From baby essentials to groceries.
 From Banking services to booking home spas.

 But sharing the pictures and details like names, school names, vacation destinations, etc.; when it comes to our kids, it also puts them at a greater risk.
-There are unsafe online games that can be very alluring to a curious kid..
-Online predators of every type, anti-social elements are in abundance.
+There are unsafe online games that can be very alluring to a curious kid.
+Online predators of every type and anti-social elements are in abundance.
 And it is very easy to fall victim to these traps.
 Especially when kids are major consumers of the internet, it becomes all the more tricky to keep them safe.

 - - When your kids start using the internet, have an open dialogue with them and talk to them about the things that can potentially happen over the internet and how they can keep their identity safe.